-For a long time, we have consumed raw materials and produced large quantities of waste by consuming in a linear model.
-However, we can no longer live in this way, according to Sissi de Beer from University of Twente, active in ReCoVR and Recovery and Circularity of Valuable Resources.
+For a long time, we have operated within a linear model, consuming raw materials and generating vast amounts of waste.
+However, this unsustainable paradigm is no longer viable, according to Sissi de Beer from University of Twente, active in ReCoVR and Recovery and Circularity of Valuable Resources.
 In this article, she talks us through current projects, opportunities and pitfalls along the energy- and material transition.

 Name: Sissi de Beer